Dental Marketing Strategy That Fills Chairs, Not Just Analytics Dashboards

 Cosmetic & Elective

-Longer consideration cycles require nurture sequences and substantial social proof.
-Before/after galleries, video testimonials, and financing options become central to the conversion strategy for high-ticket cosmetic cases.
+As a result, longer consideration cycles require nurture sequences and substantial social proof, so before-and-after galleries, video testimonials, and financing options become central to the conversion strategy for high-ticket cosmetic cases.

 Practice Type 04